op07n/Blog/src/posts/How-I-run-this-blog-with-travis.md

 layout: post                          # Only in unique we use the "layout: post"
 lang: en                              # Lang is required
 author: op07n
-title: How-I run this blog with travis
+title: How I run this blog with travis
 description:
 excerpt:
 cover: false                          # Leave false if the post does not have cover image, if there is set to true